-Students might develop skills that pertain to all areas of networking, including the installation and configuration of Internet clients, routers and TCP/IP protocol.
+Students in associate's degree programs in computer and communication technology might develop skills that pertain to all areas of networking, including the installation and configuration of Internet clients, routers and TCP/IP protocol.
 Some programs may offer internship opportunities.
-Graduates may qualify to earn voluntary certifications through organizations like Cisco and CompTIA.
-Not all degree programs have special admissions requirements, but most require a high school diploma or its GED equivalent.
+Applicants must have a high school diploma or its GED equivalent.

 Associate's Degree in Computer & Communication Technology

 Associate's degree programs in computer and communication technology educate students in electronic principles, telecommunications technologies and computer security tools.
 Students could learn to design wide area networks (WAN), program and repair computers and work with computer operating systems, such as UNIX.
 Curricula concentrate on topics in applied electronics, computer architecture and networking technology, but schools may also offer courses in mathematics, composition, business communications and science.
 Students may find courses such as:

 - Digital applications

 - Data file